-- 1. The Executive Board (ExBo) which is composed of representatives of the authorities of the Member States concerned responsible for defining the general objectives of the freight corridor, supervising and taking the measures for improvement of the corridor.
-The participation of each Member State is obligatory. - 2.
-The Management Board (MB) which is composed of the Infrastructure Managers (IM) concerned and, where relevant, the Allocation Bodies (AB) responsible for taking all operative measures for the implementation of the corridor.
+- 1. The Executive Board (ExBo) composed of representatives of the State's authorities concerned responsible for defining the general objectives of the freight corridor, supervising and taking the measures for improvement of the corridor.
+The participation of each State is obligatory. - 2.
+The Management Board (MB) composed of Infrastructure Managers (IMs) concerned and, where relevant, the Allocation Bodies (AB) responsible for taking all operative measures for the implementation of the corridor.
 The participation of each IM and AB is obligatory.